-The prefetch specifies the "trigger" TTL value at which prefetch of the current query will take place: when a cache record with a lower TTL value is encountered during query processing, it will be refreshed.
+prefetch specifies the "trigger" TTL value at which prefetch of the current query takes place; when a cache record with a lower TTL value is encountered during query processing, it is refreshed.
 Valid trigger TTL values are 1 to 10 seconds.
-Values larger than 10 seconds will be silently reduced to 10.
-Setting a trigger TTL to zero (0) causes prefetch to be disabled.
+Values larger than 10 seconds are silently reduced to 10.
+Setting a trigger TTL to zero causes prefetch to be disabled.
 The default trigger TTL is 2.

-An optional second argument specifies the "eligibility" TTL: the smallest original TTL value that will be accepted for a record to be eligible for prefetching.
-The eligibility TTL must be at least six seconds longer than the trigger TTL; if it isn't, named will silently adjust it upward.
+An optional second argument specifies the "eligibility" TTL: the smallest original TTL value that is accepted for a record to be eligible for prefetching.
+The eligibility TTL must be at least six seconds longer than the trigger TTL; if not, named silently adjusts it upward.
 The default eligibility TTL is 9.